auntphil/requiredJS/README.md

 <b>Results of Requirements failure</b>
 <ul>
     <li>Message is displayed above the submit button</li>
+    <li>No need for a div/span.
+Error is inserted into the page above the "Submit Button";
 	<li>All Required Inputs are outlined in red.</li>

 <b>AlphaNumeric</b>